Go Ad-Free

 KAF in Massachusetts has an additional caution for cat lovers:

 “I work outdoors and use permethrin-treated clothing all the time.
 The number of ticks I find on me has dropped.
 It is important to know that while people and dogs seem to handle exposure to this chemical with no ill effects, cat do not.
 I do not know about other animals but it may not be safe for aquatic life if you fish or wade in the water.
 At home, I keep clothing I am not wearing in a sealed plastic box or in my car away from my cats.
-I also change out of when i get home and wash this clothing only with other permethrin clothing and not my everyday other clothes.
+I also change out of it when I get home and wash this clothing only with other permethrin clothing and not my everyday other clothes.
 It has not been approved for use in Europe.”

 Tick Check Every Day: